Ricky Hendrick

 Joseph Riddick "Ricky" Hendrick IV (April 2, 1980 – October 24, 2004) was an American stock car racing driver and partial owner at Hendrick Motorsports, a NASCAR team that his father Rick Hendrick founded.
-He was born in Charlotte, North Carolina, on April 2, 1980, and began his career in racing at the age of fifteen.
+He was born in Charlotte, North Carolina, on April 2, 1980, and began racing in Go Karts at a young age, then the Legends Series at fifteen.
 He competed in both the Busch Series and Craftsman Truck Series before his death from an airplane accident on October 24, 2004.
-He was killed with seven other family members and friends during the accident.
+He was killed with nine other family members and friends during the accident.

 Racing career

-Hendrick began his career in auto racing at the age of 15 by racing in the Legends Series Summer Shootout.
-In 1998, he received his first win on May 23, and earned his first pole position on July 18.
-One year later, he entered the NASCAR Busch Series at Myrtle Beach Speedway, where he qualified fifth and finished 20th.
+Hendrick began his career in auto racing at age 15 in the Legends Series Summer Shootout, winning five races in 1995 and one in 1996.
+He moved into late models and won three NASCAR Winston Late Model Series races in 1998 and one in 1999; during this period (1997–2000) his late model team was crew-chiefed by longtime Hendrick Motorsports fabricator and mechanic Frank Edwards.

+Hendrick competed in two ARCA Menards Series races — October 4, 2000, at Charlotte Motor Speedway and the 2001 Daytona event in February.

-Hendrick continued to run the series in 2000, with the addition of competing in the NASCAR Craftsman Truck Series piloting the No. 17 GMAC/Quaker State Chevrolet Silverado.
-While running races in the No. 24 Busch Series car, he was involved in multiple accidents and suffered from concussions.
+He continued to run late models in 2000 while adding select NASCAR Craftsman Truck Series starts in the No. 17 GMAC/Quaker State Chevrolet Silverado.
+He also made starts in the No. 24 Busch Series car but was involved in several accidents and suffered concussions.

-In 2001, he started to compete in all the Truck races.
-He recorded his first NASCAR career win at Kansas Speedway on July 7, becoming the youngest rookie to win a race.
-Hendrick was also able to accomplish 19 top ten finishes, the most by a rookie at that time.
-However, at the end of the season, he finished second in the Rookie of the Year Standings, with Travis Kvapil winning the award.
+In 2001, Hendrick ran the full Truck Series schedule.
+He earned his first NASCAR win at Kansas Speedway on July 7 — at the time, the youngest Truck Series race winner — and posted 19 top-ten finishes, then a rookie record.
+He finished second in Rookie of the Year to Travis Kvapil.

 In 2002, he moved to the Busch Series with crew chief Lance McGrew driving the No. 5 GMAC Financial Chevrolet Monte Carlo.
 Hendrick suffered an accident in the third race of the season at Las Vegas Motor Speedway that resulted in a broken shoulder.
 He required surgery and missed 3 months of racing before he returned in May and finished 15th at Richmond.
-Hendrick decided to retire from driving in October of the same year.
-He continued to be employed by Hendrick Motorsports, as the owner of two teams: Brian Vickers in the Nextel Cup Series and Kyle Busch in the Busch Series.
+Hendrick decided to retire from driving in October of the same year due to mental health and physical concerns.
+He continued to be employed by Hendrick Motorsports, as the owner of two teams: Brian Vickers and Kyle Busch in the Busch Series.
 Hendrick also founded a motorcycle dealership in Pineville, North Carolina, named Ricky Hendrick's Performance Honda.

+Ownership and legacy

+After retiring from driving, Hendrick remained at Hendrick Motorsports as a Busch Series team owner; his No. 5 team won the 2003 championship with Brian Vickers and fielded Kyle Busch in 2004.
+In April 2003 he launched Ricky Hendrick’s Performance Honda Suzuki Aprilia in Pineville, North Carolina.

+In January 2006, Carolinas HealthCare System announced a US$3 million commitment from the Rick and Linda Hendrick family to benefit the new Levine Children’s Hospital; in recognition, the hospital dedicated its pediatric intensive care centers as the **Ricky Hendrick Centers for Intensive Care**.